asiandevs/Game-Catalogue-PWA/part7_frontend_overview.md

 # Part 7: Frontend (HTML, CSS, JS Overview)

 This file is part of the Full-Stack Annotated Study Guide: Game Catalogue PWA repository.
-It covers the frontend structure for the game catalogue PWA.
-[Return to repository root](../).
+It covers the frontend structure for the game catalogue PWA. [[Return to repository root](https://github.com/asiandevs/game-catalogue-pwa-guide/tree/main)].

 ## Structure of the Main Pages (Home, Catalogue, About)